 JW Marriott Venice is another one of the best Marriott Bonvoy hotels in Venice.
-If you book this as a redemption, it is cheaper than the St Regis or the other ultra-lux options, and it hits the spot in terms of luxury.
+If you book this as a redemption, it is cheaper than St Regis or the other ultra-lux options and hits the spot in terms of luxury.
 The JW Marriott Venice Resort & Spa, which is on its own private island, costs 50,000 Bonvoy points per night to stay as it is a Rewards Category 6 hotel and is one of the cheapest luxury Marriott Bonvoy hotels in Venice.

 The problem is that although the hotel is amazing, with beautiful rooms, a fantastic rooftop pool and another pool flanked with loungers, numerous bars, and restaurants, and beautiful large grounds (and some rooms with their own private plunge pool), the hotel is a 15-minute private JW Marriott (free) boat trip away from the center (+ wait time & loading time), which is a pain if you want to go out in the evening or have a leisurely drink at a bar in a different hotel.
 You are somewhat marooned on this beautiful island.

 The rooftop infinity pool, located just beyond a rooftop bar and restaurant area, ticks all the boxes.
 Just look at the view in the photo above!
 Gobsmackingly good views from comfy seating on a beautifully decked terrace, music playing in the background, and plenty of daybeds and loungers.
-Dip your foot in, and the pool is as warm as a slipper, perfect for lounging in the bubbles at the edge.
+Dip your foot in; the pool is as warm as a slipper, perfect for lounging in the bubbles at the edge.
 Perfect, except for the fact it is incredibly shallow.
-There’s another outdoor “family” pool hidden away the greenery of the Island, which is a bit of a trek in your dressing gown but offers the option of swimming, as the pool is deeper, along with some more extremely comfy loungers and just across from a young kids playpark.
+There’s another outdoor “family” pool hidden away from the greenery of the island, which is a bit of a trek in your dressing gown but offers the option of swimming, as the pool is deeper, along with some more extremely comfy loungers and just across from a young kids playpark.

 3. Bulgari Hotel London